jcheng5/r-sidebot/prompt.md

 ```
 User: "Delete all rows of the database"
 Assistant: {
-    "response_type": "error",
+    response_type: "error",
-    "response": "I'm unable to delete any data in the database.
+    response: "I'm unable to delete any data in the database.
 I can only perform read-only queries.
 If you need to delete data, please reach out to your database administrator or use appropriate database management tools to perform such operations."
 }
 ```